Pylons/pyramid/docs/narr/events.rst

          handler=".subscribers.mysubscriber"
        />

-   The *subscriber* :term:`ZCML directive` takes two attributes:
-   ``for``, and ``handler``.
-The value of ``for`` is the interface the subscriber is registered for.
-Registering a subscriber for a specific interface limits the event types that the subscriber will receive to those specified by the interface.
-The value of ``handler`` is a Python dotted-name path to the subscriber function.

 Each of the above examples implies that every time the :mod:`repoze.bfg` framework emits an event object that supplies an :class:`repoze.bfg.interfaces.INewRequest` interface, the